djangothon/django-generic-file/README.rst

 ===================

 A Generic File Model for all kind of file attachment with AJAX fileupload and drag & drop feature.

+- Attach files to any Model across your project
+- Include file upload field in your django templates using our templatetags
+- Retrieve back the list of files attached to your Object using our templatetags

 Installation
 ------------
 ::